Owen Harries

-Owen Harries (23 March 1930 – 25 June 2020) was a leading Australian foreign-policy intellectual and founding editor of The National Interest magazine in Washington, DC.
+Owen Harries (23 March 1930 – 25 June 2020) was an Australian foreign-policy intellectual and founding editor of The National Interest magazine in Washington, DC.

-Background
+Early life and education

 Harries was born in Wales in 1930 and educated at Oxford University, where his tutor was political theorist John Plamenatz and his lecturers included philosopher Sir Isaiah Berlin.

+Career

-After he spent two years in the Royal Air Force in the early 1950s, he and his wife Dorothy moved to Sydney.
+After two years in the Royal Air Force in the early 1950s, he and his wife Dorothy moved to Sydney.
 From 1955 to 1975, he was a senior lecturer in government at the University of Sydney and then an associate professor of politics at the University of New South Wales, before a sojourn teaching at the Australian National University in Canberra.

 From 1976 to 1983, he served the Australian centre-right coalition government of prime minister Malcolm Fraser in several senior posts, including head of policy planning in the Australian Department of Foreign Affairs, senior adviser to both Foreign Minister Andrew Peacock and Fraser, as well as Australian Ambassador to UNESCO in Paris.

-During this period, he was widely credited for principally drafting Australia’s foreign policy in the post-Vietnam period as well as shaping and articulating the conservative and liberal ideas which formed the philosophical basis of the then Liberal government.
-After the defeat of the Fraser government in 1983, he moved to Washington, DC, where he served as senior fellow at the Heritage Foundation.
+During this period, he was widely credited for principally drafting Australia's foreign policy in the post-Vietnam period as well as shaping and articulating the conservative and liberal ideas which formed the philosophical basis of the then Liberal government.
+After the defeat of the Fraser government in 1983, he moved to Washington, DC, where he served as senior fellow at The Heritage Foundation.
 He played a leading role in encouraging the Reagan administration to withdraw from UNESCO.

 The National Interest (1985–2001)

-He was co-founder (with Irving Kristol) and co-editor (with Robert W. Tucker) of The National Interest, a Washington-based foreign policy magazine, which they turned into one of America’s most influential political publications.
-Over the years, they published famous essays by among other authors Francis Fukuyama, Samuel Huntington, Henry Kissinger, Fareed Zakaria and his long-time friend and publisher Irving Kristol.
+He was co-founder with Irving Kristol and co-editor with Robert W. Tucker of The National Interest, a Washington, D.C.–based foreign policy magazine, which they turned into one of America's most influential political publications.
+Over the years, they published essays by Francis Fukuyama, Samuel P. Huntington, Henry Kissinger, Fareed Zakaria, Irving Kristol, and others.
 According to The Bulletin, during his co-editorship from 1985 to 2001 he was "known as probably the most famous Australian in Washington".

 After returning to Sydney in 2001, Harries remained editor emeritus at The National Interest while serving on its editorial board.
 He was a senior fellow at the Centre for Independent Studies and a visiting fellow at the Lowy Institute for International Policy.
-In his last years, he collaborated with the Australian conservative writer Tom Switzer (1).
+In his last years, he collaborated with the Australian conservative writer Tom Switzer.